Illumina/PrimateAI-3D/rare_polygenic/README.md

     further details.
  - SCORE_TYPE: name of missense pathogenicity score.
 Needs to be a valid column in the annotations table of the exome database.
- - PHENO_DB: path to sqlite db of phenotypes.
+ - PHENO: path to tsv/csv file of phenotypes.
 See `rvPRS.rare.phenotype.py` for further details.
+ - TRAIT: name of trait to check (for selecting from phenotype file)
  - TRAIN_SAMPLES: path to list of IDs for samples used during burden testing.
 This is required as we have to remodel per-variant effects in the same subset.
  - TEST_SAMPLES: path to list of test samples to generate polygenic scores for.